linq2js/flovv/packages/flovv/readme.md

 ### yield any

-Waiting for multiple async actions/flows until one of these get done or error
+Waiting for multiple async actions/flows until one of them get done or error

 ```js
 function* MainFlow() {